-The District owns the community fire station, administrative offices, Sheriff's substation, the Oceano Depot, the Oceano Community Center, the former fire station and some undeveloped land.
+The District owns the community fire station, administrative offices, Sheriff's substation the former fire station, and some undeveloped land.
 The community fire station is provided to FCFA for their use for \$15,000 per year.
 The Sheriff substation is leased to the County of San Luis Obispo for \$113,400 per year.
-The Oceano Depot and Community Center are leased to a non-governmental agency and the Lucia Mar Unified School District at \$1 per year each based on the multi-party agreements developed for those properties in conjunction with grants that funded the development of the community center and the preservation of the historic Oceano train depot.
+The Oceano Depot and Community Center are leased to a non-governmental agency, and the Lucia Mar Unified School District at \$1 per year each based on the multi-party agreements developed for those properties in conjunction with grants that funded the development of the community center and the preservation of the historic Oceano train depot.

 The water and wastewater infrastructure of the District ranges drastically in age.
 Many of the water and wastewater system pipelines were originally constructed in the 1950's.
 The District completed water and wastewater system master plans in 2009 but revenue shortfalls have deferred infrastructure replacement projects.
-The District is completed an updated water system capital improvement program for infrastructure replacement, which was substantially funded with grants approved by the State of California.
+The District completed an updated water system capital improvement program for infrastructure replacement, which was substantially funded with grants approved by the State of California.
+The 2020 water rates include funds for long-term capital improvement plans starting with \$75,000 in 2022 and \$150,000 each year thereafter.